csrc-sdsu/mole/doc/sphinx/README.md

 The image handling process:
 - Copies images from `doc/assets/img/` to `doc/sphinx/build/html/_static/img/`
 - Fixes image paths in the HTML output
+- For PDF output, converts SVG files to high-quality PDFs (using Inkscape)

 If you're running Sphinx directly without the Makefile, you'll need to run the image copy script separately: